xmos/sw_usb_audio/app_usb_aud_l1/README.rst

 -  Buttons A and B currently have no functionality attached to them

--  Windows XP volume control very sensitive.
-The Audio 1.0 driver built into Windows XP (usbaudio.sys) does not properly support master volume AND channel volume controls, leading to a very sensitive control.
-Descriptors can be easily modified to disable master volume control if required (one byte - bmaControls(0) in Feature Unit descriptors)

--  88.2kHz and 176.4kHz sample frequencies are not exposed in Windows control panels.
-This is due to known OS restrictions

 -  CODEC (CS4270) auto-mute/soft-ramp feature can cause volume ramp at start of playback.
-These features cannot be disabled on the reference board since CODEC is used in Hardware Mode
+These features cannot be disabled on the reference board since CODEC is used in Hardware Mode (i.e. not configured using I2C)

 Host System Requirements